 We understand that when it comes to education, one size does not fit all and we can all see the benefits of educating talented kids in an environment where they have the opportunity to shine.

 In every class, both the lead teacher and their assistant are trained in multi-sensory learning.
-We also have a specialist teacher who works with students in small groups to help them acquire the skills they need to use assistive technology.
+We also encourage students to use assistive technologies as a means to break down barriers to learning.

 How the day school works